-Current CCA students must be eligible, have all paperwork approved, and satisfy all the requirements required by their major in order to participate in an internship.
+Current CCA students must have all paperwork approved and satisfy all the requirements required by their major in order to participate in an internship.
 Because an internship has the potential to give you academic credit for your major, it must be within your discipline and link theory and practice.
 International students should meet with an ISAP Office staff member to ensure they are complying with all requirements.

 Grades & Credit